Introduction: Fixing the Mac Lilypad USB Serial Port/Driver Issue

 I've gone ahead and listed everything I did, since your specific problem may differ from mine.
-It may take some time to do all the steps, and you're more likely to succeed if you can devote a few hours and solely focus on the troubleshooting, as I did.)
+It may take some time to do all the steps, and you're more likely to succeed if you can devote a few hours to solely focus on troubleshooting, as I did.

 (For the sake of brevity, Lilypads will henceforth be called "LPs.")